LostbBlizzard/UCodeLang/README.md

 - /UCodeIDE
    - "Its use is for testing things that would be hard to test useing a debuger"
+   - "it's called the UCodeIDE but it realy just an internal testing tool"

 - /UCodeWebsite
    - "Were the UCodeWebsite is im not a web dev so it's probably just the bare minimum"